 As I sip my caramel latte and begin to write this post, I feel soft fur tickling my feet.
 A tail flicks and touches the screen of my tablet.
-Over the music, I hear the odd meow.
+Over the background music, I hear the odd meow.

 As we sipped our drinks, we played with some of the Bengals, which were so animated and friendly!
 As was expected, most of the older cats lounged around, occasionally flicking their tails or stretching out their backs – until our food arrived that is!

 As cute as it was having 9 cats climbing on me, it was impossible to eat and so after a few minutes of watching us struggle, the waitress shooed the kitties away and shut the door to prevent them from getting to us again.

-However, as soon as we finished we resumed playing with the Bengals.
+However, as soon as we finished eating we resumed playing with the Bengals.
 I was particularly amused by one that kept running around in a human-sized hamster wheel, and by the fluffy white booties on the otherwise bald Persian, Orange.